-The software inside the German stairlift is programed specifically for your stairs and maps every bend and corner.
+The software inside the German stairlift is programmed specifically for your stairs and maps every bend and corner.
 When the carriage (seat part) approaches a bend, it electronically swivels the seat round to point the user's knees down the stairs, thus reducing the space between knees and opposing stair wall.